TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationOverview.rst

 set a series of options for plugins, to set some global config options, and to act as a simple pre processor between database data and Fluid templates.

-Still, the :doc:`TypoScript Reference <t3tsref:Index>` manual that goes deep into the incredible power of TypoScript Templating is daily bread for Integrators.
+Still, the :ref:`TypoScript Reference <t3tsref:start>` manual that goes deep into the incredible power of TypoScript Templating is daily bread for Integrators.

 For an introduction, you may want to read one of the following tutorials:

-* :doc:`t3ts45:Index` - Introduction to TypoScript Templating.
+* :ref:`t3ts45:start` - Introduction to TypoScript Templating.
-* :doc:`t3sitepackage:Index` - Start a Sitepackage Extension to create a theme for your site using TypoScript and Fluid.
+* :ref:`t3sitepackage:start` - Start a Sitepackage Extension to create a theme for your site using TypoScript and Fluid.

 .. note::